SuppliedOrange/dotfiles/README.md

 Follow `filemap.json` to know where to put what files.
 They're currently localised to my system, but you can make out what yours would be.

+Run `.\sync_files.bat` to automatically sync all files from filemap.

 ## Komorebi

 + Install komorebi with scoop for windows.
 Follow their guide for the appropriate commands (there's 2 packages).